 We only use certified suppliers and manufacturing but some chemicals are needed in the process to convert fibres which still means Bamboo is better than most traditional methods and fabrics but cannot claim to be chemical free or the greenest.

-Shirtworks our printers based in Oxford, UK are great guys, they're accredited members of the following associations.
+Our printers are based in the UK, they're accredited members of the following associations.
 Find out more about why they proudly supplying Ethical, Fair Trade, and Organic Cotton T Shirts.